 - You can combine this tour with another one since it’s a half day.
-Jacamar offers a canopy (ziplining) and white water rafting tour.
+Our partner offers a zipline and rafting combo.

 - Small groups only.
 Rafts fit up to 4 to 6 people not including the guide.
 Kids can sit in the middle.

 If you are looking for something more advanced, we recommend the Pacuare River rafting tour.
 It has a full day of Class 3 and 4 (sometimes 4+) rapids and is more for experienced rafters.
-We also have a $10 discount you can get in the link!
+Pick up and drop off from La Fortuna is available.
+We also have a discount you can get in the link!

 More La Fortuna and Costa Rica Articles